Bioconductor/bioconductor.org/content/news/bioc_3_18_release.md

         arguments for methylRawList and methylRawListDB constructors -
-        methCall: replace variable length char with vector of chars to fix the warning: "variable length arrays are a C99 feature [-Wvla-extension]" - methCall: simplify the parsing of cigar string and replace calls to deprecated std::sprintf with std::snprintf
+        methCall: replace variable length char with vector of chars to fix the warning: "variable length arrays are a C99 feature &#91;-Wvla-extension&#93;" - methCall: simplify the parsing of cigar string and replace calls to deprecated std::sprintf with std::snprintf